Dronification

 - 01Getting Into Drone Fetish: Uniformity, Control, and Mindless Submission — Playful Magazinedefinition of drone play, depersonalisation and drone headspace, latex/gas-mask/hypnosis elements, serial-number identity markers, community venues (FetLife, Reddit, Tumblr, Wasteland, Folsom Europe), and consent/aftercare guidance

-- 02Sexual fetishism — Wikipediaplacement of dronification within the broad family of fetishism and BDSM objectification, and the absence of dronification-specific prevalence data or clinical recognition
+- 03Sexual fetishism — Wikipediaplacement of dronification within the broad family of fetishism and BDSM objectification; no study has ever measured how many people practise it, and it carries no separate clinical recognition